-With keyboard driven desktop environments back in vogue thanks to distros like Pop!_OS 20.04 and Regolith Linux, I figured you might want some keyboard-centric apps to go with ’em!
+With keyboard driven desktop environments back in vogue thanks Pop!_OS 20.04 and Regolith Linux I figured you might like a few keyboard-centric apps to go with ’em!

-And, just like its inspiration, you can use Noted to make notes, edit notes, and complete notes all without ever touching your mouse.
+And, just like its inspiration, you can use Noted to take and edit notes without ever touching your mouse.

 Nope, not even once.